 - In order to encourage interoperability and standardization, the NITC has adopted over 90 technical standards and guidelines. - Recommendations made by the commission to the Governor and Legislature have assisted policy and funding decisions.
-The review process and prioritization of new IT projects provides policy makers with information about the objectives, justification, technical impact, costs, and risks of proposed systems. - The NITC encourages and facilitates input and involvement of all interested parties by engaging in collaborative processes, involving five advisory councils, the Technical Panel, and numerous workgroups and subcommittees.
-Additionally information is publicly distributed and public input is encouraged. - The NITC is addressing long-term infrastructure innovation, improvement, and coordination through Network Nebraska and by supporting the Rural Broadband Task Force.
+The review process and prioritization of new IT projects provides policy makers with information about the objectives, justification, technical impact, costs, and risks of proposed systems.
+Additionally, the NITC has provided staff assistance to the Rural Broadband Task Force.
+Several of the task force's recommendations were included in LB 992 which was passed by the Legislature and signed by Governor Ricketts on August 15, 2020. - The NITC encourages and facilitates input and involvement of all interested parties by engaging in collaborative processes, involving five advisory councils, the Technical Panel, and numerous workgroups and subcommittees.
+Information is publicly distributed and public input is encouraged. - The Rural Broadband Task Force has encouraged input and involvement from interested parties by inviting over 50 stakeholders and subject matter experts to share their knowledge and expertise as speakers, panelists, or participants in task force or subcommittee meetings.
+The task force also provided opportunities for public comments. - The NITC is addressing long-term infrastructure innovation, improvement, and coordination through Network Nebraska and by supporting the Rural Broadband Task Force. - NebaskaMap was redesigned and upgraded for more user functionality.
+In 2019 ESRI did an article highlighting the NebraskaMap redesign.